7 Innocent Habits that Can Lead to Acne Scarring

 You’ve been using the same treatment for years

 Keeping up with a regular acne-fighting skin-care routine is a great first step, but you should visit a dermatologist if acne scars are becoming an issue.
 A dermatologist can give painless blue light therapy to kill acne-causing bacteria on your skin, says Dr. Papantoniou, and a facial can be more than just a treat-yourself occasion.
-“Getting regular monthly facials will help reduce acne break outs and can help clean out pores in a more controlled setting which can reduce the risk of scarring,” she says.
-Find out how to tell if you should consider prescription acne treatment.
+“Getting regular monthly facials will help reduce acne breakouts and can help clean out pores in a more controlled setting which can reduce the risk of scarring,” she says.
+Next, find out how to tell if you should consider prescription acne treatment.